tulip-control/tulip-control/doc/install.rst

 `MacPorts <http://www.macports.org/>`_ user, please note that MacPorts does not do this linking automatically.

-Besides ``gr1c`` and ``GLPK`` mentioned above, the following are optional Python packages, listed with a summary of dependent features:
+The following are optional Python packages, listed with a summary of dependent
+features:

 * `Matplotlib <http://matplotlib.org/>`_ -- many visualization features